ShweataNHegde/shweata-hegde-blog/content/posts/02-week-13-icl/index.md

 Instead, I will attempt to capture my first-ever Christmas celebration experience.

 The week started with the Royal Institution’s Chemistry of a Candle lecture I attended with Wannes.
 Wannes made for a really good company, and the lecture was engaging and informative, almost theatrical.
-It felt like I was attending a magic show, but it was a science lecture.
+It felt like I was attending a magic show, disguised as a science lecture.

 <img src = "IMG_9324.jpeg">